-Stefan is a three-times startup founder and Business Development Manager at PolyAI.
+Stefan van der Fluit is a three-time startup founder and Business Development Manager at PolyAI.
 PolyAI has raised $12M to develop a machine learning platform for conversational artificial intelligence.
-In the past two years, the team has designed a truly unique conversational model for customer service environments that combines the best of a company’s existing resources with AI-powered interactions.
+Stefan tells prepaid card provider Soldo, about how the team has designed a truly unique conversational model for customer service environments that combines the best of a company’s existing resources with AI-powered interactions.

 Absolutely – and the AI sector is also full of people who have set unrealistic sci-fi style expectations of what is, or will be, possible!
 So let’s be clear and realistic.

 AI to us is a combination of natural language understanding and machine learning.
 We’re a machine learning company first, so nothing that we do is pre-programmed or hacked together.
 The logic is that anything that hasn’t had previous exposure to a situation won’t know how to handle it.
 So, just like a child, we first expose a machine to situations it might come across in the future, we train it on those situations, and it is then equipped to respond.
 The better that response in any situation, the better we can consider the AI to have functioned.

 No – it’s categorically something very different.
 Poly AI’s Encoder Model has been pre-trained on over a billion conversations, so out-of-the-box it’s pretty capable of understanding how people ask certain things in different ways and hosting a natural, human conversation.